patching...

 Green Brook is eyeing two intersections for the cameras—do you think it's a good idea?

-Since the announcement that Green Brook Township was discussing the potential of adding red-light cameras on two Route 22 intersections, the concept has been getting lots of attention.
+Since the the concept has been getting lots of attention.

 Under the program, a contractor would install the cameras, collecting a percentage of the money the township would receive from drivers caught running red lights by the cameras.

-But in June, the New Jersey Department of Transportation put the program helping communities interested in installing the cameras on hiatus while concerns over the timing of the lights were investigated.
+But in June, the New Jersey Department of Transportation put the program helping communities interested in installing the cameras on hiatus while .
 The issue came to light when a video taken in Brick Township seemed to show mistimed amber lights, and when studies in other states found irregularities in the lights' timing, which is set by federal law.

 The DOT announced last week its study determined lights in the state were all properly functioning.